apache/libcloud/docs/upgrade_notes.rst

 .. note::
-    If you are only working with the driver classes and have never dorectly touched the classes mentioned bellow, then you aren't affected and those changes are fully backward compatible.
+    If you are only working with the driver classes and have never dorectly touched the classes mentioned below, then you aren't affected and those changes are fully backward compatible.

 To make OpenStack authentication and identity related classes more extensible,